Multifaith Living Community

 Residents and visitors must abide by all Federal and State Laws and CA House policies and regulations concerning alcohol possession, use, and distribution.
 No alcohol is permitted in front of the house, in the courtyard or in the parking lots.
 Bulk quantities of alcoholic beverages (e.g., numerous cans, kegs, etc.) and the delivery of alcohol by outside vendors are prohibited.
 All students should adhere to the federal law regarding drinking age.
 The illegal possession, use, distribution, or manufacture of other drugs is prohibited as defined by law on CA House property.
 Problem behavior while under the influence of alcohol or any other substance will not be excused or tolerated.

 Each house group is encouraged to come up with a regular system for the sharing of household chores.
-Residents are requested to keep the Main House neat and, when using community space, return rooms to the condition they were found.
+Various cleaning supplies will be made available in the Nourish Food Pantry to assist you in these tasks.

 Damage and Theft